a2ianalytics/a2i-survey-sdk/README.md

 ###### Passive feedback
 Many apps have a slide-out menu that allows their users to access a variety of items such as Account, About Us, or Help.
 At A2I, we’ve included Feedback in our slide-out menu to passively prompt users for feedback.
 You can incorporate this into your own app so users can provide feedback whenever they want.

-*Is the mobile SDK free?*

-Yes, the mobile SDK can be incorporated into your app with any A2I

 *How can I style the survey?
 How will it look on a mobile device?*